mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 [Original code here](https://github.com/LK8000/LK8000/blob/af404168ff5f92b03ab0c5db336ed8f01a792cda/Common/Source/Library/PressureFunctions.cpp#L134-L136).

 Apart from the obvious readability issues, such code is hard to maintain and needs a lot of domain knowledge on the side of the developer.
-While it would be easy to replace these numbers with named constants the question of which unit the constant is in remains.
+While it would be easy to replace these numbers with named constants, the question of which unit the constant is in remains.
 Is `287.06` in pounds per square inch (psi) or millibars (mbar)?